 Frequently, everyday objects get observed in the sky and seem unexplainable to the beholder.
 The most astonishing images come from so-called rocket-spirals or sky-spirals.
-These are failed rocket launches, where the rocket spirals out of control and its exhaust is lit by sunlight, because it is higher than earth’s shadow.
+These are rocket launches, where the rocket spirals out of control and its exhaust is lit by sunlight, because it is higher than earth’s shadow.
 There also are many other objcts or phenomena, that people get confused with alien spaceships.
 The most common explainable „UFOs“ (in no particular order) are:

 - flying objects and related phenomena, like an airplane, helicopter, paraglider, balloon, led-drone, solar ballon, sky lantern, wing suit, hot-air balloon, kite, parachute, contrail

 - aero space technology and related functions, such as a satellite, reentry, rocket spiral, rocket exhaust and Starlink

 - everyday objects, including a mylar balloon, skytracker or a plastic bag floating in the wind

 - astronomical objects, e.g. stars, the sun or moon, falling stars, bolides, the milky way and planets

 - weather phenomena, like aurora, lightning, a rainbow, crown flash or sprite